Coving (urban planning): Advantages and disadvantages

 A coved layout reduces construction costs by reducing roadway length, thereby lowering paving and utility-line costs.
 The reduction in road surface adds usable land for lots and parks.
 Other benefits are increased pedestrian safety due to less road and fewer intersections.
 Individual properties also gain aesthetic value from the separate meandering setback lines, sidewalks, and roadways.

 Very early coved design (first generation) were somewhat experimental with potential problems:

 Coving has been cited as having several disadvantages: greater set-back from the street, larger lots, reduced usability for mixed application, decreased walkability, decreased street and pedestrian connectivity of a tract to its surroundings, increased suburban sprawl, leaving little or no public open space, and allowing more soil runoff and less communal open space than alternate development types such as new urbanism.

 In an effort to eliminate any negative elements of the design, research was done to visit early coved sites and query both residents and cities to revise and update the design methods.
 Along with receiving comments from land developers and builders, coved design had gone through 4 iterations of evolution.
 Today's coved designs have better vehicular flow reducing energy and time in transit, direct and connective pedestrian systems with safer and elegant meandering walks, as well as curve radii standards that reduce excessive infrastructure of early designs.
 These comparisons are for traditional curved subdivision designs as well as the New Urbanism or smart growth methods of planning.
 In the top two images on this page, the before TND, or Smart Growth design has 54 street intersections and 38% more street length than the coved design of the same housing mix and density.
 The coved plan has much better walking connectivity and is far safer with less interaction between vehicles and people.
 More important is that the average lot size increases 15% and monotony is eliminated.
 As with all coved development, the design methods accomplish all of this and more by exceeding every existing regulatory minimum.
 Coved development is unique in all of land planning in that it actually gains efficiency by exceeding existing regulatory minimums, it is the first method of design with such a claim to boast.
 What this means is there is nothing special to request for approvals - the design exceeds the regulatory minimums.

-Design

-An external early commentary was made about the covered design methods:

-Designing coved developments is considered comparatively difficult.
-Specialized software is often used and designers often need several years of experience to become proficient.
-The design also isn't feasible for narrow tracts of land, and house footprints need to be less than 85% of the lot size.

-Existing CAD based software is not intended to create plans that are not based upon replication.
-With coved design there is little if any replication.
-LandMentor, a software product can produce plans using coving concepts within an acceptable time frame.